pret/pokefirered/INSTALL.md

 If only `.c` or `.s` files were changed, turn off the dependency scanning temporarily.
 Changes to any other files will be ignored and the build will either fail or not reflect those changes.

 	make -j$(nproc) NODEP=1

+Convenient targets have been defined to build Pokémon LeafGreen and the 1.1 revisions of both games:

+    # LeafGreen 1.0
+    make -j$(nproc) leafgreen
+    # FireRed 1.1
+    make -j$(nproc) firered_rev1
+    # LeafGreen 1.1
+    make -j$(nproc) leafgreen_rev1

+To confirm these match the respective official ROM images, prefix `compare_` to each target name.
+For example:

+    make -j$(nproc) compare_leafgreen

 **Note:** If the build command is not recognized on Linux, including the Linux environment used within Windows, run `nproc` and replace `$(nproc)` with the returned value (e.g.: `make -j4`).
 Because `nproc` is not available on macOS, the alternative is `sysctl -n hw.ncpu`.